 ‘Studying is something that is part of the experience of life, it shapes our lives.
 There were times when I almost gave up and then I remembered all the challenges faced by students at National Star and I was determined to carry on.

-‘I’m really proud of what I have achieved and would encourage others to study towards the adult care apprenticeship.
-I can’t wait to get my final certificate and to have a special family dinner to celebrate.’
+‘I’m really proud of what I have achieved and would encourage others to study towards the adult care apprenticeship.’

 Adult apprenticeship opportunities

 Kinga was part of the first group of 11 adult apprentices who successfully completed the Level 2 Adult Care Apprenticeship in 2019.
 This qualification is routinely offered to staff working in health and social care roles at National Star, with additional support provided to people who may need help with English and maths.